AnshPKachalia/IntroToIM/Final/journal.md

   <li> Connected my new potentiometers to the circuit to make sure that had been soldered properly and created no short circuits.
       <li> Trouble receiving information from two potentiometers and using them to control each paddle separately
         <li> Suspected short circuit, but then used each potentiometer individually and it worked.
 Realized that there must be some code error
-          <li> Asked to discuss doubt with professor in classs
+          <li> Asked to discuss doubt with professor in class
+            <li> I am considering using normal potentiometers if I am unable to figure out how to get soldered ones to work
             </ul>

 ## Day 6